adibarra/enchant-tweaker/README.md

 Enabling this tweak will allow Mending to scale with enchantment level.
 Mending II is the same as vanilla Mending.
 Mending I has ~10% XP efficiency loss and Mending III has ~10% XP efficiency gain.
 Formula: `Repair Cost = clamp(0.6 - step * mendingLevel, floor, 0.6)`.
 Both step (default 0.05) and floor (default 0.1) are configurable.

 ### More Multishot
 Enabling this tweak will allow Multishot to scale with enchantment level.
 Each additional level adds extra arrows to the shot.
 Crossbows take damage for **each** Multishot arrow shot.
-Continues scaling for higher levels without an artificial cap.
+Continues scaling for higher levels up to 256 projectiles.
 Formula: `Arrow Count = multishotLevel * per_level + 1`.
 The per-level increment is configurable (default 2).

 ### More Protection
 Enabling this tweak will replace the additive EPF protection formula with multiplicative scaling.
-Protection never reaches 100% immunity.
+With a base between 0 and 1, damage approaches but never reaches zero; a base of 0 reaches 100% immunity at any positive EPF.
+A base of 1 preserves damage, while a base above 1 increases it with each EPF.
 Formula: `Damage = damage * base^epf`.
 The base is configurable (default 0.96, meaning 4% reduction per EPF point).

 </details>